wulfebw/Independent_Study/README.md

 Diarize.py:
 -----------
-In order to extract certain audio features, it's necessary to seperate an audio file of people speaking into segments of only one person speaking.
+In order to extract certain audio features, it's necessary to separate an audio file of people speaking into segments of only one person speaking.
 This task is called speaker diarization and consists of the two subtasks of (1) speech recognition and (2) speaker recognition.
 The data used for this research had a lot of human background noise, which prevented the open-source speaker diarization software libraries I tried from working.
-The audio data used was collected from two non-colocated microphones, however, so I wrote this script that takes advantage of this situation to <b>perform a crude speaker diarization.</b>
+The audio data used was collected from two non-collocated microphones, however, so I wrote this script that takes advantage of this situation to <b>perform a crude speaker diarization.</b>

 LowLevelDescriptor.py (LLD):
 ----------------------------